Cats & Dogs: Cats & Dogs 3: Paws Unite! (2020)

 A third installment and stand-alone sequel, subtitled Paws Unite!, features a new storyline taking place 10 years after the events of the previous film.
-However, unlike the previous two, the third film has been released as a straight-to-video release on digital on September 15, 2020, and on DVD and Blu-ray on October 13, 2020.
+However, unlike the previous two, the third film has been released as a straight-to-video release on digital on September 15, 2020, and on DVD and Blu-ray on October 13.
 It is also the only film to not have any of the original cast members.
 The new voice cast includes Melissa Rauch, Max Greenfield and George Lopez.
 It was directed by Sean McNamara, co-produced by Andrew Lazar and David Fliegel, and written by Scott Bindley.
 It is distributed by Warner Bros.
 Home Entertainment.
-The movie received a nationwide theatrical release in Australia on September 24, 2020, and in the UK on October 2, 2020.
+The film received a nationwide theatrical release in Australia on September 24, and in the UK on October 2.